-Controlled substances that are in violation of federal laws (even if prescribed by a Physician) Long-term care services Custodial Care Massage Therapy Dancing/swimming lessons (even if recommended for general improvement of the person's health) Maternity clothes Diaper service Meals and lodging away from home for medical treatment not received at a medical facility Electrolysis or Hair Removal Non-prescription or over-the-counter medications Expenses for trip or vacation taken for a non-medical reason (even if on Physician's advice) Nursing services for a healthy baby Expenses reimbursed through another source Nutritional supplements Funeral expenses Psychoanalysis received as a part of training to be a psychoanalyst Group medical insurance premiums from any Plan or insurance carrier other than the Benefit Trust and all COBRA premiums School expenses for problem children Health Club dues or membership fees Teeth whitening Hot tub or Jacuzzi Weight loss programs (which are not prescribed by a Physician, or if merely recommended for general improvement of the person's health) Household and domestic help (even though recommended by a qualified Physician due to the patient's inability to perform physical housework)
+Controlled substances that are in violation of federal laws (even if prescribed by a Physician) Future Medical Care Health Coverage Tax Credit (HCTC) Illegal Operations and Treatments Dancing/swimming lessons (even if recommended for general improvement of the person's health) Maternity clothes Diaper service Personal Use Items (i.e. toothbrush) Hair Transplant Non-prescription medicine except for insulin.
+Expenses for trip or vacation taken for a non-medical reason (even if on Physician's advice) Nursing services for a healthy baby Expenses reimbursed through another source Nutritional supplements Funeral expenses Teeth whitening Group medical insurance premiums from any Plan or insurance carrier other than the Benefit Trust and all COBRA premiums Weight loss programs (which are not prescribed by a Physician, or if merely recommended for general improvement of the person's health) Health Club dues or membership fees Hot tub or Jacuzzi Household and domestic help (even though recommended by a qualified Physician due to the patient's inability to perform physical housework) Electrolysis or Hair Removal Cosmetic Surgery Medicines and Drugs from Other Countries

-Claims and Reimbursement Procedures
+HRA Claims and Reimbursement Procedures